 Slow Food Executive Committee & International Council

-Founder and President of Slow Food
+President of Slow Food

 Carlo has been working since the 1980s to promote eco-gastronomy as a journalist, author and advocate for a sustainable food system.
 Among his many achievements is the creation of the University of Gastronomic Sciences in Pollenzo (near Bra), the first academic institution to offer an interdisciplinary approach to food studies.
 He is also behind the creation of Terra Madre, a network of food communities that brings together small-scale farmers, fishers, artisans, chefs, young people, academics and experts from more than 160 countries.